Descent098/readn/README.md

 The effectiveness of this library is massively limited by it's accuracy in:

-- counting sentences
+- counting sentences; This also uses a heuristic since text often breaks the standard grammatical formatting.
+This also makes all of the measurements worse at text like poetry, since sentences often don't end with punctuation.
-- counting sylables
+- counting syllables; A heuristic is used to calculate this since there's no known perfect way of doing it

 The error percentages go up the more the text is not just in simple plaintext format with standard sentence formatting (i.e. ending sentences with proper punctuation).
 Likewise there are major limitations in what types of text are possible to analyze: